 From 2009-2011, I served as a Temporary Instructor in the Department of Religion at the University of Georgia.
 Since 2011, I have held positions as Online Adjunct Instructor for Eastern West Virginia Community & Technical College and as Adjunct Instructor for Radford University.

-Currently, I serve as Editor Emeritus of SPECTRA: The ASPECT Journal.
-I formerly served as the president of the ASPECT Student Association and as a member of Virginia Tech’s New Media Faculty-Staff Development Seminar.
+Formerly, I have served as editor of SPECTRA: The Social, Political, Ethical, and Cultural Thought Archives in addition to serving as the president of the ASPECT Student Association and as a member of Virginia Tech’s New Media Faculty-Staff Development Seminar.
 I also am a long-standing participant in the Model Arab League program, sponsored by NCUSAR, serving as a participant, judge, chair, and coordinator for both their Southeast and National conferences yearly since 2004.
 In March 2012, I was awarded NCUSAR’s “Model Arab League Lifetime Achievement Award” for this service, and in April 2012, I was awarded NCUSAR’s “Lebanon Summer Fellowship.”